pasalaganesh109/pasalaganesh109/README.md

 - Hi, I’m Ganesh pasala
-- Passionate in frontend development from AP
+- Passionate in python Data Science,ML Prediction modelling
-- Currently working on major project in python and learning DSAlgorithms
+- Currently working on major project in Data Science and learning DSAlgorithms
 - you can contact me on pasalaganesh109@gmail.com